What is panic attack?

 - You are having a heart attack

 “My teeth would chatter uncontrollably and my whole body would tremble, I’d hyperventilate and cry with panic as the feeling that I was going to fall unconscious was so convincing.”

 When do panic attacks happen?

-Panic attacks can also come in the night while you’re asleep, and wake you up.
-This can happen if your brain is very alert (due to anxiety), and interprets small changes in your body as a sign of danger.
-Experiencing a panic attack during the night can be particularly frightening, as you may feel confused about what’s happening, and are helpless to do anything to spot it coming.
+Panic attacks can also come in the night while you are asleep and wake you up.
+This can happen if your brain is very alert (due to anxiety) and interprets small changes in your body as a sign of danger.
+Experiencing a panic attack during the night can be particularly frightening, as you may feel confused about what is happening and are helpless to do anything to spot it coming.

 “I can’t sleep due to panic attacks and nightmares.
 When I fall asleep within an hour I am up, soaked, heart racing and shaking.”

 Most panic attacks last for between 5 and 20 minutes.
 They can come on very quickly, and your symptoms will usually peak within 10 minutes.
 Sometimes you might experience symptoms of a panic attack which last for up to an hour.
 If this happens you are probably experiencing one attack after another, or a high level of anxiety after the initial panic attack.

 How often might I have panic attacks?